Extremadura & Gredos

 - Unrivalled spring birding amid the steppes and sierras of Central Spain

 - 5 nights in Extremadura - THE best place in Europe for birds of prey

 - Based at a superbly situated hotel overlooking beautiful Monfragüe National Park

 - Spanish Imperial Eagle, Great and Little Bustards, Black-bellied and Pin-tailed Sandgrouse, Roller

 - Plus 2 nights at a characterful Parador, set high in the splendid Sierra de Gredos

 - Great Spotted Cuckoo, White-rumped Swift, Iberian Magpie, Iberian Grey Shrike, Bluethroat, Citril Finch

-Fly London Heathrow-Madrid.
-Transfer west to our hotel in Extremadura - right on the doorstep of Monfragüe National Park.
+Fly to Madrid.
+Transfer to our hotel in Extremadura which is right on the doorstep of the Monfragüe National Park.
 Night Monfragüe